Accounts and Access Keys

 This account is only given to Usage Managers and allow them to control accessibility.
 For more information, see Access Control(2).

 Even though Usage Managers can use this account in order to perform what users can do such as uploading or downloading data, they are basically supposed to use rather their Users Account than Usage Managers Account to do so.

 The Cloud Storage Account for Manager is issued to every single Usage Manager.
 If a user is a Usage Manager for two groups, two accounts are given to her/him.

-Access Key issued built for every Cloud Storage Account.
-Access Key consists of an Access Key ID and a Secret Access Key.
-Secret Access Key is not allowed to be disclosed to third parties nor put somewhere accessible by third parties.
+An access key is issued to every Cloud Storage account.
+Access keys consist of an access key ID and a secret access key.
+Secret access keys are not allowed to be disclosed to third parties or put somewhere accessible by third parties.

-At most two Access Keys can be issued for single Cloud Storage Account.
-When using different clients, creating different Access Keys for each client is highly recommended.
+Cloud Storage account can have a maximum of two access keys.
+When using different clients, creating different access keys for each client is highly recommended.

 ABCI User Portal does not have a feature to delete ABCI Cloud Storage accounts at this time.
 Although deleting access keys is a way to prevent a user from accessing ABCI Cloud Storage, you can also request your ABCI Cloud Storage account be deleted.
 Read the Contact page, then send the ABCI Cloud Storage account name to email@example.com.

 - Deleted accounts cannot be restored.
 Make sure that the Cloud Storage account name you wish to delete is correct.

 - The suffix numbers which were assigned to deleted accounts will be vacant permanently.
 Since you can create 10 accounts per group, if you belong to only one group and delete one account, the last account number is 11 (e.g. "aaa00000aa.11"), not 10.